Chapter 4. Requirements for OpenShift Data Science

 An OpenShift Dedicated cluster

-Use an existing cluster or create a new cluster by following the OpenShift Dedicated documentation: Creating your cluster.
+Use an existing AWS or GCP cluster or create a new cluster by following the OpenShift Dedicated documentation: Creating an OpenShift Dedicated cluster.

 By default, a cluster is created with one machine pool.
-You can add an additional machine pool or modify the default pool in order to meet the minimum requirements.
+You can add an additional machine pool or modify the default pool to meet the minimum requirements.
 However, the minimum resource requirements must be met by a single machine pool in the cluster.
 You cannot meet the requirements using the resources of multiple machine pools.
-For more information, see Creating a machine pool.
+For more information, see Creating a machine pool in OpenShift Dedicated.

-You cannot install OpenShift Data Science on a ROSA cluster that uses AWS Security Token Service (STS).
-When you install OpenShift Data Science on ROSA, you must use AWS Identity and Access Management (IAM) credentials only.
+You can install OpenShift Data Science on a ROSA cluster that uses AWS Security Token Service (STS) or one that uses AWS Identity and Access Management (IAM) credentials.
 See the ROSA documentation for advice on deploying a ROSA cluster with or without AWS STS: Installing, accessing, and deleting ROSA clusters.

 As in OpenShift Dedicated, a default machine pool is created when you install a ROSA cluster.
 After installation, you can create additional machine pools for your cluster by using OpenShift Cluster Manager or the ROSA CLI (rosa), or you can add an additional machine pool or modify the default pool to meet the minimum requirements.
 However, the minimum resource requirements must be met by a single machine pool in the cluster.
 You cannot meet the requirements using the resources of multiple machine pools.
 For more information, see Creating a machine pool in ROSA.